oluwafemidan/Heart-disease-prediction/README.md

 # Heart Disease Prediction Using Supervised Machine Learning
-Create a model with machine learning that predicts the likelihood of a person having heart disease based on the features provided.
+Created a model with machine learning that predicts the likelihood of a person having heart disease based on the features provided.

 The objective of our project is simple: develop a machine-learning model that can forecast the chance of a person developing heart disease based on a variety of crucial factors.
 The appropriate and precise data can save lives, and we are determined to make a difference.